-- 1. Report to the main office and request a Student Parking Permit Application. - Complete the application and return a copy, attaching a copy of their driver's license and include a \$1.00 processing fee.
+- 1. Report to the main office and request a Student Parking Permit Application. - 2.
+Return the completed application and attach a copy of their driver's license and a copy of their current insurance card.

 If the application is approved, the student will receive the permit.